Mmaureeny/AirBnB_clone/tests/README.md

-Directory will contain all unit tests.
+Ditirectory will contain all unit tests.